Ana Ivanovic: 2013: Steady results

 Ivanovic kicked off the year by playing at the Hopman Cup with Djokovic.
 In her first round-robin match, she beat Italy's Francesca Schiavone.
 She beat Ashleigh Barty and in her final round-robin match defeated Tatjana Malek to put Serbia into the final, having defeated Italy, Australia and Germany.
 While playing Spain, Djokovic gave Serbia a 1–0 tie lead but Anabel Medina Garrigues tied up the final at 1–1 after defeating Ivanovic in a closely fought singles match.
 Serbia then lost the deciding tie in mixed doubles.

 At the Australian Open, she successfully reached the fourth round of the tournament, progressing past Melinda Czink, Yung-Jan Chen and Jelena Janković.
 She eventually lost to Agnieszka Radwańska in two sets.
 Ivanovic played in Pattaya City as the No. 1 seed but lost in the first round to Ayumi Morita.
 Ivanovic was then scheduled to play at the Fed Cup but withdrew due to shoulder injuries.
 Ivanovic competed at the Qatar Total Open as the 12th seed.
 She made a run to the third round, but lost to Agnieszka Radwańska, despite breaking her in the 12th game and having the chance to serve out for the second set.
 She reached the second round of the Dubai Tennis Championships, before losing narrowly to Petra Kvitová.

 Ivanovic received a first round bye at the BNP Paribas Open.
 In her second round match, she defeated American teenager Taylor Townsend losing just three games.
 In the third round, she lost in three sets to big-serving Mona Barthel from Germany.
 At the subsequent Premier Mandatory event Sony Open Tennis, Ivanovic exacted revenge on Urszula Radwańska by dishing out a two set drubbing and cruised past two-time grand slam champion Svetlana Kuznetsova.
 However, Ivanovic lost to eighth seeded Errani in three sets in the fourth round.
 Ivanovic then took part in the Monterrey Open and was defeated in the second round by defending champion Tímea Babos from Hungary.
-This marked the first time since the 2008 US Open that Ivanovic had lost to an opponent ranked outside the top 100.